Why choose MedStar Georgetown Transplant Institute for your pancreas transplant?

 Pancreas transplant evaluation

-Before you can be listed for pancreas transplantation, you’ll go through an evaluation to assess whether pancreas transplant is a good option for you.
+Before you can be listed for pancreas transplantation, you will be evaluated to assess whether pancreas transplant is a good option for you.
 The evaluation includes:

-- Education about the benefits and details of pancreas transplantation and a meeting with our transplant physicians to answer your questions
+- Education about the benefits, options, and risks of pancreas transplantation and a meeting with our transplant physicians to answer your questions

 - Review of your medical history